zgraceman/Inventory-Management-System/README.md

 - `Inventory.cs`: Core logic for inventory management, including add, remove, display functions.
 - `Product.cs`: Base class for products, including common properties like name and price.
 - `Book.cs`, `Device.cs`: Derived classes from Product, representing specific types of products.
+- `ProductConverter.cs`: Custom JSON converter for handling polymorphic deserialization of products, ensuring that Book and Device types are correctly instantiated from JSON data.
 - `Office.cs`: Represents an office, managing its own inventory.
 - `InventoryManager.cs`: Facilitates operations on inventories such as loading, saving, and transferring items.
 - `Utility.cs`: Provides additional utility functions like currency conversion.